 At the discretion of the Program Committee, extended versions of

-selected workshop papers may also be collected for separate journal publication.
+selected symposium papers may also be collected for separate journal publication.

 3. Steering Committee

 A Steering Committee (SC) is created to provide

 long-term guidance and continuity for the Spin Symposium Series.

 The specific responsibilities of the Steering Committee are as follows:

 - The SC consists of minimally four and maximally six long-term members.